-The Confederation of Union Generals is a Civil War Living History organization, founded in 2002, and based in Gettysburg, PA.
+The Confederation of Union Generals is a non-profit Civil War Living History educational organization based in Gettysburg, PA.

 THE COUG LADIES

 The Ladies of COUG – wives or significant others of our officers – are

 encouraged to join their officers at COUG events, and to actively engage

 the public in an educational and period correct manner.
 Their presence is

 a significant factor in the popularity of COUG at many events, and they are

 an important resource in telling the entire story of the Civil War era and the

 many contributions made by women in supporting the war effort.